Croatia

 36 Hours in Dubrovnik

 'If you want to see heaven on earth, come to Dubrovnik.'
-Even after eighty-seven years, we couldn't agree more with George Bernard Shaw.
-It is virtually impossible not to be charmed by the old town of Dubrovnik; an extremely good-looking historical gem jutting out from the Dalmatian coast.
-You may recognise its ancient city walls from the mega fantasy series that is Game of Thrones.
-One can almost imagine Daenerys Targaryen looking wistfully out to the glistening Adriatic Sea...minus the dragons and gory battles.
-In fact this image of Dubrovnik as a glamorous port isn't straying too far from the truth.
+We couldn't agree more with George Bernard Shaw.
+It's virtually impossible not to be charmed by the old town of Dubrovnik; an extremely good-looking historical gem on the Dalmatian coast.
+You may recognise its ancient city walls as King’s Landing in Game of Thrones.
+Minus the dragons and gory battles, this image of Dubrovnik isn't straying too far from the truth.
 During its Golden Age (15th and 16th centuries) the town was a stomping ground for seafaring aristocrats of the Republic of Ragusa.
-Flash forward a few centuries and stone walkways have been polished and buffed from years of well-heeled traders and now hosts visitors, celebrities included, who yearn for the perfect balance of historical sights and chic Mediterranean lifestyle.
+Flash forward a few centuries, and stone walkways have been polished and buffed from years of well-heeled traders and now offer visitors a balance of historical sights and chic Mediterranean lifestyle.
+Read on to discover how we’d spend 36 hours in Dubrovnik…

-Dubrovnik's sublime scenery is only a two and a half hour flight away from the UK.
-Warm, crystal clear, Mediterranean waters surround the pedestrianised walled city.
-It's hugely photogenic with terracotta rooftops, baroque churches and cobblestone alleyways.
-Culture vultures can also enjoy evenings of live music and exquisite seafood dinners from the laid-back restaurants lining the harbour.
-If possible try to avoid peak season (July-August) when temperatures soar and the city becomes considerably busier.
-May/June and September/October are perfectly pleasant and you will also avoid high season rates.
+Dubrovnik's sublime scenery is a mere two-and-a-half-hour flight away from the UK.
+Warm, crystal clear waters surround the pedestrianised walled city, which is hugely photogenic with its terracotta rooftops, baroque churches and cobblestone alleyways.
+Need we say more?
+Culture vultures can also enjoy evenings of live music and exquisite seafood dinners in the laid-back restaurants lining the harbour.
+Try to avoid peak season (July - August) when temperatures soar and the city is heaving.
+Travel in the shoulder season months (May – June and September – October) for lovely weather without the high season rates.

 1pm

-Your early morning flight has touched down in Croatia and you've checked into your hotel.
-Never argue with the urge to explore immediately, so head to the main Stradun to refuel on a staple local speciality: freshly baked, melt in your mouth, prsut (smoked ham) filled sandwiches.
-Walk along the medieval city walls (2km long and up to 25m high) with a local guide who will give you a fascinating introduction to Dubrovnik whilst you admire aerial perspectives of the city and the Adriatic's blue waters.
+Arriving on an early flight this morning, check into your hotel and freshen up before heading to the main street, Stradun, to refuel on a staple local speciality: freshly baked, melt-in-your-mouth, prsut (smoked ham) filled sandwiches.
+Next, walk along the medieval city walls (around 1.2 miles long and up to 82ft high) with a local guide who will give you a fascinating introduction to Dubrovnik.
+Admire aerial perspectives of the city and the Adriatic's tantalising blue waters: a great start to your 36 hours in Dubrovnik.

 3pm

-Stroll down the enchanting Stradun, the anchor to your new surroundings and then on to The Rector's Palace.
-Here you will find a fine example of 15th century gothic renaissance buildings with coats of arms, aristocratic portraiture and lavish furniture from the glory days.
+Descend from the city walls and stroll down the enchanting Stradun once more, the anchor to your new surroundings.
+Then it’s on to The Rector's Palace, where you'll find a fine example of 15th-century Gothic-Renaissance buildings with coats of arms, aristocratic portraiture and lavish furniture from the glory days.

-For a slight change in tune but nevertheless on our list of recommendations, head to War Photo Ltd gallery which displays evocative images from some of the world's best war photographers.
-Dubrovnik's basilicas are also well worth a look in, even just for the picturesque stroll.
+For a slight change in tune (but one that’s well worth it), head to the excellent War Photo Limited gallery, which displays evocative images from some of the world's best war photographers.
+The city’s basilicas are also well worth a look at during your 36 hours in Dubrovnik, even just for a picturesque stroll.

 7pm